cobalthq/cobalt-product-public-docs/content/en/Getting started/sign-in.md

 Depending on the configurations of your organization, you can sign in to Cobalt in the following ways:

 - Through [SAML single sign-on](#saml-sso), if configured.
 Go to your identity provider system to sign in to Cobalt.
-Authentication from the Cobalt {{% sign-in %}} page is not possible.
+  - If your organization has [enforced SAML](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/#enforce-saml-sso), authentication from the Cobalt {{% sign-in %}} page is not possible.
 - From the Cobalt {{% sign-in %}} page, with:
   - Your email address and password.
   - Your Google account that you used to set up your profile with Cobalt.<br><br>